Music banner

 Experimenting With Music (30% SL, 20% HL) - 1500-word report.
 Evidence via three creations (5 mins total) and three performances (5 mins total).

-Contemporary Music Maker (30% HL only) - 15-minute multimedia presentation (evidencing the project outcome and process) and accompanying project plan.
+Contemporary Music Make (30% HL only) – 15-minute multimedia presentation (evidencing the project outcome and process) and accompanying project plan.

 SACE Subjects and Pathways

-Stage 2 Music Performance – Solo - 10 Credits
+Stage 2 Music Performance (Solo and Ensemble) - 20 Credits

 Prerequisites: Students are required to have received at least 12 months of regular instrumental/vocal tuition prior to the course commencing, and to continue regular tuition for the duration of the Music course (via a PAC tutor or private tutor).

-Course Description: Stage 2 Music Performance – Solo is a 10-credit subject that consists of the following strands:
+Course Description: Stage 2 Music Performance (Solo and Ensemble) is a 20-credit subject that incorporates two 10-credit courses (Solo, Ensemble) that each consist of the following strands:

 • Understanding music